 ● Engraved parts — Pictured below, I engraved version and part names into all of my chassis components.
 The step made it easy to track physical changes in the chassis as it was being developed.

 "Deploy or die," as we say at Media Lab.
 My manufactured units weren't just for demo.
 They were to be delivered to K-12 classrooms in and around Boston for OpenAg's user pilot study, led by the human behavior and health specialist side of our team.
+Meanwhile my mechanical files were shared on our Github and Wiki to our thousands-strong community.

 To me, the user study embodies the Media Lab's and my own devleoping approach to tool building and research.
 In building a hardware tool, the PFC, to forward knowledge in plant science, we have, in turn, made a tool to advance human expression and interaction.
 The PFC v3.0 is not only a controlled environment growth chamber for advancing plant science, but also a platform through which its users can learn, interact, and express.